Understanding Start-to-Start Task Dependencies (with Examples)

 Home decoration example of a start-to-start dependency

-As there is a specific project start-date, both tasks are required to begin on the same day and therefore one cannot begin without the other.
-As the successor cannot start until its predecessor has, even if they are starting at the same time, this scenario is an example of a Start-to-Start dependency type.
+As the successor cannot start until its predecessor has, even if they are starting at the same time, this scenario is an example of a Start-to-Start dependency.

-Example 2: Construction
+Example 3: Construction work

 • Task 1: Assemble scaffolding